There are five phases in a community-led housing project like Hope Cohousing:

 Rethinking governance

-• creating an overarching Orkney-based charity so that we can apply to a greater number of funders, draw upon the expertise of a wider range of trustees, and support other local community-led housing initiatives.
+• working with a recognized housing charity (the Communities Housing Trust) so that applications can be made to a greater number of funders, and we can draw upon the expertise of a wider range of trustees.

 • turning our current Community Interest Company into a tenant management organisation that deals with the day-to-day running of the St Margaret’s Hope project.